nyu-wireless/mmwsdr/Lessons for RFSoC/Lesson 1/Lesson 1.md

-# Lesson 1: Plugging and setting the FPGA Board
+# Lesson 1: Plugging and setting up the FPGA Board
 ## Loading Image onto RFSoC 2x2 board

 Steps to follow to load a PYNQ image